GyuyeongKim/NetClone-public/README.md

 ## Client/Server-side
 1. Place `client.c`, `server.c`, and `Makefile` in the home directory (We used `/home/netclone` in the paper).
 2. Configure cluster-related details in `client.c` and `server.c`, such as IP and MAC addresses.
 Note that IP configuration is important in this artifact.
 Each node should have a linearly-increasing IP address.
-For example, we use 10.0.1.101 for node1, 10.0.1.102 for node2, and so on.
+For example, we use 10.0.1.101 for node1, 10.0.1.102 for node2, and 10.0.1.103 for node3.
 This is because the server program automatically assigns the server ID using the last digit of the IP address. e.g., for 10.0.1.103, the server ID is 3 (cuz the last digit of .103 is 3).

    `client.c`